 Her own room was also affected by mould, she said.
 “There was this period where the mould was most severe.
 We couldn’t breathe in our rooms, couldn’t get to sleep because we couldn’t breathe.
 I personally had a lot of struggles.

-“People had respiratory infections, people had coughs and sore throats, we’d wake up with our mouth very dry.”
+“People had respiratory infections, people had coughs and sore throats, and we’d wake up with our mouth very dry.”

 Construction work to refurbish the halls and create a new reception area began at the end of March.
 Students say that they were not notified about possible work when they signed their contracts.